dilllxd/obs-docker/README.md

 - I don't have an AMD gpu to test the AMD image, ChatGPT said it should work so please report any issues or feel free to PR!
 - I’d love to add NVIDIA GPU support, but I don’t have one anymore to test with or feel confident making a Dockerfile for it.
 If you want to help out, feel free to send a PR!
 My Dockerfiles are a good place to start.
-- My testing enviroment is relatively unique, I'm running Unraid 7.1.4 and I do have a monitor hooked into the GPU.
-Other than that I don't think there's anything else special about it.
+- My testing environment is relatively unique: I'm running Unraid 7.1.4 and have a monitor connected directly to the GPU.

 ---